In this quick tutorial, I’ll show you how you can create a custom 404-error page not found for your Genesis theme powered WordPress website.

 Navigate to the top of the page, on the left-hand side you’ll see an icon that says New File.
 Click on it to create one.

-Now we’re going to name this file 404.php See images below.
+Now name this file 404.php See images below.

-Hit Create New File to save it.
-Then locate the new file in your child theme folder and navigate back to the header to find Edit.
+Hit Create New File to save it, then locate the new file you just created inside your child theme folder, single click on it to highlight it then navigate back to the top toolbar to find Edit.
 See image below.

 When you click on Edit, a pop-up box will appear like the one below for the text-editor.